j-mao/cronos/README.md

 ### Importing the Cronos project

-1. Clone Cronos into your locker at a web-accessible subdirectory.
+1. Clone Cronos into your locker at a non-web-accessible location.
 1. In `manage.py` and `index.fcgi`, change the shebang to the `python` installed in your conda environment.
 For example, mine looks like this:
    ```python
    #!/afs/csail.mit.edu/proj/courses/6.046/miniforge3/envs/cronos/bin/python
    ```
+1. Copy `index.fcgi` and `.htaccess` to a web-accessible location.
+Configure the path in `index.fcgi` to point to where the repository is cloned.
 1. In `cronos/settings.py`, configure a production-secure `SECRET_KEY`, set `DEBUG` to `False`, set `ALLOWED_HOSTS`.
 Also set `STATIC_URL` and `MEDIA_URL` to refer to absolute paths inside your locker.